thodson-usgs/ratingcurve/CONTRIBUTING.md

   can and should be used internally and in tests
 * Functions for downloading data from a specific web portal must be grouped within their own submodule
-  * For example, all NWIS functions are located at `dataretrieval.nwis`

 #### Docstrings
 * Docstrings should follow the [numpy standard](https://numpydoc.readthedocs.io/en/v1.5.0/format.html):